tokers/lua-resty-ctxdump/README.md

     content_by_lua\*, header_filter_by_lua\*, body_filter_by_lua\*, log_by_lua\*,
     ngx.timer.\*, balancer_by_lua\*

-Reference the `ngx.ctx`, returns an anchor(a new reference maintained by lua-resty-ctxdump), after that, the anchor will be out of work.
+Reference the `ngx.ctx`, returns an anchor(a new reference maintained by lua-resty-ctxdump).

 Note: `stash_ngx_ctx` and `apply_ngx_ctx` must be called in pairs, otherwise memory leak will happen!
 See [apply_ngx_ctx](#apply_ngx_ctx).